phaustin/quantecon-example/book/docs/oop_intro.md

 '300' + 400
 ```

-Here we are mixing types, and it\'s unclear to Python whether the user
+Here we are mixing types, and it's unclear to Python whether the user
 wants to

 -   convert `'300'` to an integer and then add it to `400`, or